practicalli/personal-journal/docs/posts/2023/november-21.md

 ---
 title: "Continuing the move to Debian Linux"
 date: 2023-11-21
+authors:
+  - practicalli
 categories:
   - practicalli
 ---

-**Though of the day**

-Uncluttering my laptop collection is a facinating journey down a long history of laptops, many of which  I had forgotten about.
+Organising my laptop collection is a fascinating journey down a long history of laptops, many of which I had forgotten about.
 Most of the laptops still work and run new versions of Linux pretty well.

 I really enjoyed using the EzePc laptops as they were so easy to carry around to all the community events I used to go to.
 Although they would have benefited from a nice [Atreus keyboard from Keyboard.io](https://shop.keyboard.io/products/keyboardio-atreus).